NullVoxPopuli/emberconf-2023-resources/resources/pages/primitives/index.md

 </ul>

 <!--
-But first, for some context, we need to know what the reactive primitives are.
+for some context, we need to know what the reactive primitives are.
 So.. what are they?

 (wait ~1s or until the title moves up to the top of the slide)